Find Tours

 Grey Glacier Navigation in Torres del Paine

-Take a boat through Torres del Paine to see the massive 6km-wide walls of Grey Glacier up close.
+Navigate the western waters of Torres del Paine to see the 6km-wide ice walls of the Grey Glacier up close.

 Kayak Experience on Grey Glacier & Lake | Torres del Paine